hermeznetwork/docs/docs/developers/coordinator.md

 node src/biddingCLI.js bid --amount 1.1 --slot 4200 --bidAmount 1.1
 ```

-If the bidding process is sucessful, an Etherscan URL with the transaction id is returned to verify transaction.
+If the bidding process is successful, an Etherscan URL with the transaction id is returned to verify transaction.

 You can check the allocated nextForgers using
 ```shell
 curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET http://localhost:8086/v1/state
 ```

-When the time to forge the acutioned slots comes, the node you supplied will be the one forging the upcoming batches.
+When the time to forge the auctioned slots comes, the node you supplied will be the one forging the upcoming batches.

-`CLI-bidding` provides additional mechanism to bid in multple slots at once.
-Check the [README file](https://github.com/hermeznetwork/CLI-bidding)
+`cli-bidding` provides additional mechanism to bid in multple slots at once.
+Check the [README file](https://github.com/hermeznetwork/cli-bidding)